 Living at St Hugh's means that you are taken care of.
-Whether that be by our lovely College Nurse and Wellbeing Coordinator Sarah Dragonetti (who you can either contact under nurse@st-hughs.ox.ac.uk or via Microsoft Teams) or our amazing College welfare team and peer supporters.
-On top of that we have the St Hugh's Cookie fairy (on either Facebook or Instagram) which will support you with cookies and all the sanitary and contraceptive items you need (in addition to great social media content!!!).
+Whether that be by our lovely College Nurse and Wellbeing Coordinator Sarah Dragonetti (who you can either contact under nurseest-hughs.ox.ac.uk or via Microsoft Teams) or our amazing College welfare team and peer supporters.
+On top of that we have the St Hugh's Welfare Reps which will support you with all the sanitary and contraceptive items you need.